Harvard Business School IRC

-Even during an economic downturn, India continues to offer growth opportunities for local firms and multinational companies.
-This program explores how to create corporate value, improve enterprise performance, and position your organization for success when India's economy rebounds.
+As an optimistic outlook on India's economy drives increased investment and competition, companies that can make the most of their resources will be better positioned to drive sustainable growth and profitability.
+This program explores how to create corporate value, improve enterprise performance, and position your organization for success in today's India.
 You'll develop the financial and analytical skills to translate your corporate mission into performance targets, align your organization to pursue its goals, and accurately measure your company's progress.

 This Executive Education program examines the strategies and governance systems that successful companies use to manage cost and improve performance.
-Focused on delivering corporate value, you'll explore how to manage operational and strategic risks, implement performance evaluation systems that drive results, and achieve breakthrough performance in a complex, often uncertain economic climate.
+Focused on delivering corporate value, you'll explore how to manage operational and strategic risks, implement performance evaluation systems that drive results, and achieve breakthrough performance under any economic conditions.

 Improving Corporate Performance and Profitability—India explores the diverse strategies that winning companies use to create value and manage risk.
 Specifically, you'll learn how to drive customer profitability, analyze the key factors required to grow via acquisitions, improve your governance systems, and effectively communicate corporate performance to your investors.